translate/l10n-guide/docs/guide/spelling_checkers.rst

 A corpus is a body of text used by language researchers and spell checker builder.
 You can find missing or new words for your spell checker by scanning the web.
 There are free tools that you can use to build your own web-based corpus.
-We developed :doc:`CorpusCatcher <corpuscatcher/index>` for this purpose.
+We developed :wiki:`CorpusCatcher <corpuscatcher/index>` for this purpose.

 Other possibilities: corpusbuilder and text_cat (FIXME How to use these).
 The